 Dr Jacob Phillips

-Head of Institute of Theology
+Director of Institute of Theology

 Jacob holds a first-class degree in Theology from Heythrop College, where he was awarded the Marcus Ward Prize for New Testament studies, and a distinction in his MA from King’s College London, where he was awarded the Relton Prize for Christian Doctrine.
 He completed his PhD at King’s College on Human Subjectivity in the Theology of Dietrich Bonhoeffer.

 Jacob works across a diverse range of sub-disciplinary areas, mostly within systematic and philosophical theology.
 He is particularly concerned with issues of human self-understanding, subjectivity, conscience and obedience, with particular reference to the work of Erich Pryzwara, Joseph Ratzinger, John Henry Newman and others.
-He has recently been researching the Argentinian school of teología del pueblo, with a view to exploring the methodological implications of a hermeneutics of popular piety, and has also written on the interrelation of theology and culture, particularly poetics and literary studies.

-- ‘Interreligious Reading After Vatican II with John Henry Newman’s Two Habits of Mind’, Journal of Scriptural Reasoning: SR and Vatican II issue, forthcoming November 2016
+- ‘Interreligious Reading After Vatican II with John Henry Newman’s Two Habits of Mind’, Journal of Scriptural Reasoning: SR and Vatican II issue, November 2016

 - ‘The Cup of Suffering: Dietrich Bonhoeffer’s Discipleship and German Expressionism’ in Christianity, Modernism and Apocalypse, (Studies in Religion and the Arts Series), edited by: Erik Tonning, Brill Publications, 2014